MaelAbgrall/HardwareforAI/README.md

 if you don't know which linux to take, this mean you have to go with ubuntu: it's an easy os for beginners in linux.
 It's also the official *most* supported distro.

+### TLDR: some examples
+If you don't want to read the previous parts...
+Well if you are in a hurry I can understand, but only you can design the best pc for your requirements.

+here is some ideas of entry level / medium / high level / ultimate workstation, with intel and AMD, if you didn't read the guide note that intel / amd board are not compatible and you should better invest in a ATX motherboard (prices are roughly estimated because this is changing everytime, this is also why I'm listing AMD and Intel)

+*entry level*

+	AMD:
+	Ryzen 5
+	B chipset motherboard (like B350)
+	INTEL EQUIVALENT:
+	i5
+	B chipset motherboard (like B250)

+	8GB of ram
+	nvidia 1050 ti or more depending of your budget
+	HDD storage only

+*medium*

+	Ryzen 7 / i7
+	B chipset motherboard

+	16GB of ram
+	1070/1080 ti
+	HDD storage only
+	if possible separate the HDD for your os and the one for data storage

+*high level*

+	Ryzen 7 / i7
+	B or H chipset
+	16-32 GB of Ram
+	one 2080 ti or two 1080 ti (at the moment, 1080 ti is still a better option because it's more than half cheaper and only 15% slower)
+	HDD / SSD, you must separate your OS from your data

+*ultimate workstation*

+	Threadripper / i9X
+	there is only one chipset: x399 for threadripper and x499 for i9X 64+ GB or ram
+	4+ GPUs (for this kind of budget, you need to select between more GFlops or more GPU, or both.
+You can also look in more specialized card like nvidia tesla, or titan cards)

 ## ASICS & SOC (embedded systems)
 Asic or Application Specific Integrated Circuit are processors redesigned for a specific task.
 The most known are Bitcoin mining asic that are very efficient for mining.